-Elections in Bulgaria are regulated by the electoral code of 2014.
+There have been no elections and no changes in the electoral framework in Bulgaria since March 2017.
+The present electoral code has been in force since 2014.
 Registration of parties and candidates is broadly fair and transparent.
 The registration of candidates requires a prospective candidate to be registered as a member of a party, coalition of parties or nominating committee with the Central Electoral Commission.
-The individual must then be registered as a candidate by the respective party or committee.
 For the registration of parties or nominating committees, a bank deposit and a certain number of citizen signatures are required.
-While these requirements are reasonable, what is more controversial are the personal requirements for candidates, partly enshrined in the Bulgarian constitution.
 Under the present legislation, people holding citizenship of a country outside the European Union are not allowed to run in elections.
-Citizens of other EU member countries can only run in elections for municipal councils and the European Parliament.
+Citizens of other EU member states can only run for municipal councils and the European Parliament.
 While this provision has not yet played any role in practice, it may violate the European Convention on Human Rights.
 Another often-criticized constitutional clause prohibits the formation of "ethnically based" parties, which has been used in the past to try to stop a party registering for election, although this attempt was ultimately struck down by the courts.